-What Is gas welding?
+What is gas welding?

-Metals can be joined in many different ways.
-Gas welding is one of the most important ones because of its scope of application.
-Gas welding is one of the oldest forms of heat-based welding and remains the go-to option for many industries.
+It is one of the oldest forms of heat-based welding and remains the go-to option for many industries.

 How is gas welding done?